awsdocs/aws-snowball-developer-guide/doc_source/getting-started-connect.md

 The appliance is now connected to your network\.

 **Important**
-To prevent corrupting your data, don't disconnect the AWS Snowball Edge appliance or change its connection settings while its in use\.
+To prevent corrupting your data, don't disconnect the AWS Snowball Edge appliance or change its connection settings while it's in use\.

 **Next:** [Get Your Credentials and Tools](get-credentials.md)